robotics-88/open-drone-docs/docs/index.md

 !!! warning
     WORK IN PROGRESS (docs and code): For a ready-to-fly version, check back 8-1-25.

 Welcome to the Open Drone Stack — a modular, ROS2-based system for autonomous drones.
 The full stack includes not only the ROS code to provide drone autonomy, but also a basic frontend and the on-drone server connection.
-Follow the complete [Setup Guide](setup/index.md) to use our stack as is, or jump to [Development](development/index.md) to start modifying for your needs!
+Follow the complete [Setup Guide](setup/index.md) to use our stack as is, or jump to [Development](development/index.md) to learn how to set custom missions and more for your application!

 ## Overview